ihectorlujan/kde-personalization/README.md

 # KDE Personalization.

-**There are the final result!**
+**Final result!**

 ![Final result](Images/finalresult.png)

 This personalization was created for my personal computer.
-I'm currently user of Kubuntu 22.04 but it was originally created for KDE Neon 5.24, some commands could be a little different that others S.O. like Manjaro, however you can get this personalization for any distribution with KDE.
+I'm currently user of Kubuntu 22.04 but it was originally created for KDE Neon 5.24, some commands could be a little different that others O.S. like Manjaro, however you can get this personalization for any distribution with KDE.

 I have two monitors, so you can extends the personalization for more monitors or use in only one.

-#### **System specs**
+**System specs**

 ![Neofetch](Images/neofetch-kubuntu.png)

-**Note:** If you had some knowledge of linux and how to install packages from GitHub skip to the end section, over there you find all applications used for this personalization.
+**Note:** If you had some knowledge of linux and how to install packages from GitHub skip to the [`Applications, Applets, Widgets and Stuff`](#applications-applets-widgets-and-stuff), over there you find all applications used for this personalization.

 ## First steps